Interactive3DGraphicsCourse-UNIUD-2018/product-visualization-riccardopasianotto/JOURNAL.md

 The *ConfiguratorScene* is the root group of the scene.

 The objects should have a material, in particular these materials and their textures (using the metallic workflow) are stored in separate subfolders inside the root folder `materials`.
 Then for each material there is a specific class that loads the textures and create an instance of a material with the specified textures.

+The material to be able to reflect the light and show their properties specified through textures (for instance the roughness) need to have an associated *environment map*.
+This environment map is created through a CubeMap that I've generated through an online tool.
+The image divided in cubes is a studio environment found in google images.